$C^3$: Compositional Counterfactual Contrastive Learning for Video-grounded Dialogues: Method

 \subsection{Contrastive Learning}

 In this section, we introduce a contrastive learning method that exploits the compositional hidden states between factual and counterfactual samples.
-As can be seen in Figure \ref{fig:contrastive_learning}, a major difference of contrastive learning in visual dialogues from prior tasks is the generative setting.
-In this setting, the objective function (\ref{eq:obj_f}) is extended to express the auto-regressive decoding process:
+We extend the objective function (\ref{eq:obj_f}) to express the auto-regressive decoding process: